siddheshkadam/pepithon-WTC/README.md

 # pepithon-WTC

-List of question for hacathon!
+List of question for Write To Contribute program!

 For Technical Writing Guidelines, please visit this link: https://pepipost.com/tutorials/pepipost-technical-writing-guidelines/
 Select your preferred question, add your name within the square brackets and create a pull request.
 You can select maximum 3 questions only.
 Pull requests will be accepted in first come first serve basis.